University of Białystok: Campus

 The early years of the university were characterized by difficult conditions: the rooms in which university classes were held were scattered throughout the city.
 Most were not suitable for lectures or even tutorials, as before they were transferred to the university, they housed offices and bureaus.
 There was a shortage of tables and chairs everywhere, and the secretariats lacked equipment such as typewriters and calculating machines.
 In the 1974/1975 academic year, the Branch had at its disposal buildings on Mickiewicza, Świerkowa, Marchlewskiego and Lipowa streets, and on Piłsudski Avenue, Białystok.
 In that period, plans were developed for the construction of a university campus in Krywlany, and in 1979, plans were made for the construction of new facilities on Mickiewicza Street.
 This vision, although in a modified form, was not realized until the 21st century with the new campus opening in 2015.
 In the 1983/1984 academic year, the Branch became the occupier of the premises on Próchniaka Street, leasing the building at 14 Skłodowskiej-Curie Street.
 The intention was to acquire the building formerly occupied by the Technical School of Economics on Warszawska Street.
-In late 1989, the initiative was taken to take over the former seat of the communist party, a process completed in February 1990.
+In early April 1990, the Independent Students' Association of the Białystok Branch of the University of Warsaw issued an appeal, recalling that three months had already passed since the occupation of the former seat of the communist party, and that the mayor of Białystok was delaying the transfer of the building to the Białystok university.
+The threat of squandering the opportunity to improve the housing situation at the University of Warsaw was becoming real.
+Consequently, the Independent Students' Association called on all employees and students to gather at the Citizens' Committee headquarters on the corner of Lenina (now Branickiego) and Elektryczna Streets to exert pressure and quickly resolve the matter.
+The students' actions resulted in a positive resolution.
+In May 1990, city surveyor Zdzisław Niemotko, acting on the orders of Mayor Czaban, issued a formal decision to transfer the building of the Provincial Committee of the Polish United Workers' Party to the University of Warsaw Branch.
+The university authorities located the Faculty of Humanities there.
+After the establishment of the University of Białystok in 1997, the Faculties of Sociology and History and Philology were housed there.

 In 2024 the construction for a new building for the faculty of humanities began in the university campus in Ciołkowskiego street.